 - improvement of tire-related knowledge through industry training;

-This 225 vs. 245 tire width article is an objective analysis derived from our own observations combined with the observations of reputable manufacturers and experts in the industry, such as Bridgestone, Continental, and Consumer Reports.
+This 225 vs. 245 tire width article is an objective analysis derived from our own observations combined with those of reputable manufacturers and industry experts, such as Bridgestone, Continental, and Consumer Reports.
 Drive safe and choose your tires wisely!